Our Mission

 Board President

-An activist for over 50 years and a nontraditional educator for 25, Harv has an MA in Ecopsychology and Environmental Leadership and has worked with such orgs as PSR-Colorado, the Environmental Health Project, Sierra Club, and the Colorado Division of Wildlife.
+Harv has been an activist for over 50 years and a nontraditional educator for 25.
+He earned an MA in Ecopsychology and Environmental Leadership and has worked with a variety of organizations including Physicians for Social Responsibility - Colorado in which he is a current board member, Sierra Club, Environmental Health Project, and the Colorado Division of Wildlife.
 His current focus is on fossil fuels, and environmental and health justice.

 Board Member